 Brian M. Lione, Adjunct Faculty

-Mr. Lione, through his firm Lione Heritage Consulting, LLC, also works on complex domestic historic preservation challenges as a consulting professional.
-Recent clients include the Smithsonian Institution, the University of Delaware, the University of Pennsylvania and the U.S. Department of Defense.
+Mr. Lione, through his firm Lione Heritage Consulting, LLC, also works on complex historic preservation challenges as a consulting professional.
+Recent clients include the University of Delaware, the University of Pennsylvania, the U.S. Department of Defense, and others.

 In a volunteer capacity, Mr. Lione currently serves as a member of the Board of Trustees of the US National Committee of the International Council on Monuments and Sites (US/ICOMOS) and as the chair of that organization’s International Exchange Program Committee.
 He also is a member of the ICOMOS Working Group on Iraq and Syria, and was recently appointed the US National Focal Point for the ICOMOS Global Reconstruction Case Study Project

 Brian Michael Lione served eight years in Army Intelligence in active and reserve capacities.
 He is conversant in Arabic and Dutch, and has working knowledge of Kurdish, German and Spanish.
 He holds undergraduate and graduate degrees in historic preservation from Mary Washington College and Goucher College, respectively.